-Help Center - TROUBLESHOOT: How do you reset an Epson ink cartridge?
+Help Center - Troubleshooting: How Do You Reset an Epson Ink Cartridge?

-Check our much detailed guide on how to reset the Epson ink cartridge or you can do the following:
+Check out our much more detailed guide on how to reset the Epson ink cartridge or you can do the following:

 Find the Cartridge Reset Button.

-Some Epson cartridges such as Epson 78 has a reset button for refillable purposes.
+Some Epson cartridges such as Epson 78 ink has a reset button for refillable purposes.

 - Turn the ink cartridge to where the microchip can be found.